tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 The user then makes a request to the resource server (API server).
 The access token gets added to the header of the API request with the word `Bearer` followed by the token string.
 The API server checks the access token in the user's request and decides whether to authenticate the user.

-Access tokens not only provide authentication for the requester, they also define the permissions of how the user can use the API.
+Access tokens not only provide authentication for the requester but also define the permissions of how the user can use the API.
 Additionally, access tokens usually expire after a period of time and require the user to log in again.
 For more information about OAuth 2.0, see these resources:

 * [Learn API Technical Writing 2: REST for Writers (Udemy)](https://www.udemy.com/learn-api-technical-writing-2-rest-for-writers/), by Peter Gruenbaum
 * [OAuth simplified](https://aaronparecki.com/articles/2012/07/29/1/oauth2-simplified), by Aaron Parecki